C3NZ/CS22/challenges/ch1.md

 Graph.get_vertex(self, vert_key: str)
 ```

-Get a specific vertex from the set of verticies we have.
+Function for getting a specific vertex from the set
+of verticies we have.

 Args:
-* vertKey - the integer of the vert key we're looking for
+* vert_key - the integer of the vert key we're looking for

 Returns:
 * a vertex object if the vertkey is found